On unique continuation for solutions of the Schr{\"o}dinger equation on trees: Introduction

-It is our aim here to contribute to the understanding of the behavior of solutions of Schr\"odinger equations on trees ({\it see e.g.} the recent papers by Anantharaman, Colin de Verdi\`ere, Eddine, Sabri, Truc \cite{AS,Ed,CdVT} for other directions) as well as to establish Uncertainty Principles on trees (so far, we are only aware of one article by Astengo \cite{Ast} dealing with that issue).
-Finally, homogeneous trees can also be seen as a discrete analogues of hyperbolic spaces and more precisely 0-hyperbolic spaces in the sense of Gromov.
-The Schr\"odinger operator on real hyperbolic spaces has attracted a lot of attention recently ({\it see e.g.} the work of Anker, Banica, Carles, Ionescu, Pierfelice, Staffilani, \cite{AP,Ba,BCS,IS}) and we hope that this work may also lead to new insight in that setting.
+It is our aim here to contribute to the understanding of the behavior of solutions of Schr\"odinger equations on trees ({\it see e.g.} the recent papers by Anantharaman, Colin de Verdi\`ere, Eddine, Sabri, Truc \cite{AS,Ed,CdVT} for other directions) by establishing Uncertainty Principles on trees (so far, we are only aware of one article by Astengo \cite{Ast} dealing with that issue).

 We are now in position to describe our results.
-First, since the spectral theory of the Laplacian on homogeneous trees is known ({\it see} Cowling and Setti \cite{cs}), we have all the ingredients to give a dynamic interpretation of the Hardy Uncertainty Principle on $\tree_q$ when there is no potential:
+First, since the spectral theory of the Laplacians on homogeneous trees is known ({\it see} Cowling and Setti \cite{cs}), we have all the ingredients to give a dynamic interpretation of the Hardy Uncertainty Principle on $\tree_q$ when there is no potential:

 \begin{theoreml} There exists a function $U_q$ on $\tree_q$ such that, if $u$ is a strong solution of the equation